Assess and continuously monitor your supply chain against ESG criteria

 Use a simple assessment with clear scoring to track and quantify inherent risks for all onboarded suppliers.

-Access qualitative insights from over 550,000 public and private sources of reputational information, including negative news, regulatory and legal actions, sanctions, adverse media, OFAC violations, conflicts of interest and more.
+Access qualitative insights from over 550,000 public and private sources of operational information, including M&A activity, business news, management and leadership changes, competitive news, new offerings, operational updates, and more.

-Tap into financial information from a global network of 365 million businesses.
-Access 5 years of organizational changes and financial performance, including turnover, profit and loss, shareholder funds, and more.
+Tap into financial information from a global network of millions of businesses across 160+ countries.
+Access 5 years of financial performance data, including turnover, profit and loss, shareholder funds, credit ratings, payment history, bankruptcies, investments, and more.
+Screen new vendors and monitor existing vendors for informed sourcing decisions.

 Screen against a global PEP database with access to over 1.8 million politically exposed person profiles, including families and associates, to instantly identify potential leadership risks.